antoniodefazio/behindscenes/README.md

 # Kafka

-This is an interesting article about Kafka, result of personal research:
+This is an article about Kafka, result of personal research:

 https://github.com/antoniodefazio/kafkatips